• Home

 Tobago Cays

-The Tobago Cays is an archipelago of tiny and mostly flat islands surrounded by unbelievably crystal clear sea.
+The Tobago Cays is an archipelago of tiny flat islands surrounded by unbelievably crystal clear sea.
 It’s a popular snorkeling spot and is mostly uninhabited.
 Like many of the islands in the Grenadines, we were met by local boat vendors selling bread, ice, art, and other necessities.

-For the most part, the boat vendors in the Grenadines are helpful and honest.
+Most of the boat vendors in the Grenadines are helpful and honest.
 We took advantage of their services whenever we could.

 Tobago Cays is primitive with almost no amenities, but you can hook up with locals who will take you on tours.
 Scuba diving is said to be spectacular at both Tobago Cays and Mayreau.